-- 1. Approve (i) the issuance of shares of PIA common stock to Robert G. Brown and William H. Bartels (together, the "SAI Principals"), and the other stockholders (collectively with the SAI Principals, the "SAI Stockholders") of SPAR Acquisition, Inc. ("SAI"), and (ii) the issuance of options ("Substitute Options") to purchase 134,114 shares of PIA common stock to holders of SAI options, in exchange for their respective SAI shares and SAI options (collectively, the "Share/Option Issuance") as consideration for the merger (the "Merger") of a subsidiary of PIA with and into SAI; - 2.
-Amend PIA's Certificate of Incorporation to increase the number of authorized shares of PIA common stock from 15 million to 47 million ("Charter Amendment No. 1"); - 3.
-Amend PIA's Certificate of Incorporation to delete the prohibition on stockholder action by written consent without a meeting under Delaware law ("Charter Amendment No. 2"); - 4.
-Amend PIA's Certificate of Incorporation to change the name of PIA Merchandising Services, Inc. to "SPAR Group, Inc." ("Charter Amendment No. 3" and together with Charter Amendment Nos.
-1 and 2, the "Pre-Merger Charter Amendments"); - 5.
-Authorize an amendment, if deemed necessary by the PIA Board of Directors (the "PIA Board") in its sole discretion, to PIA's Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of PIA common stock, on the basis of one of the following ratios: one share in exchange for every two issued and outstanding shares, one share in exchange for every three issued and outstanding shares or one share in exchange for every four issued and outstanding shares, with the PIA Board having the discretion to determine the appropriate ratio to use immediately prior to effecting the reverse stock split (the "Reverse Split Proposal");

-- 6. Amend PIA's Amended and Restated 1995 Stock Option Plan, subject to the consummation of the Merger, to increase the number of shares of PIA common stock reserved for issuance upon exercise of stock options granted thereunder from 1.3 million to 3.5 million (the "Option Plan Amendment"); and - 7.
-Elect seven directors to serve on the PIA Board until the consummation of the Merger, or if the Merger is not consummated, until such time as their successors are duly elected and qualified.
+- 1. Approve (i) the issuance of shares of PIA common stock to Robert G. Brown and William H. Bartels (together, the "SAI Principals"), and the other stockholders (collectively with the SAI Principals, the "SAI Stockholders") of SPAR Acquisition, Inc. ("SAI"), and (ii) the issuance of options to purchase 134,114 shares of PIA common stock to holders of SAI options, in exchange for their respective SAI shares and SAI options (collectively, the "Share/Option Issuance") as consideration for the merger (the "Merger") of a subsidiary of PIA with and into SAI; - 2.
+Amend PIA's Certificate of Incorporation to (i) increase the number of authorized shares of PIA common stock from 15 million to 47 million, (ii) delete the prohibition on stockholder action by written consent without a meeting under Delaware law, and (iii) change the name of PIA Merchandising Services, Inc. to "SPAR Group, Inc." (the "Charter Amendment"); - 3.
+Amend PIA's Amended and Restated 1995 Stock Option Plan, subject to the consummation of the Merger, to increase the number of shares of PIA common stock reserved for issuance upon exercise of stock options granted thereunder from 1.3 million to 3.5 million (the "Option Plan Amendment"); and - 4.
+Elect seven directors to serve on PIA's Board of Directors (the "PIA Board") until the consummation of the Merger, or if the Merger is not consummated, until such time as their successors are duly elected and qualified.
 In connection with the consummation of the Merger, however, if elected, each of the nominees for director other than Messrs.
 Patrick W. Collins and J. Christopher Lewis has agreed to resign from the PIA Board, and Messrs.
 Collins and Lewis will appoint the two SAI Principals (Robert G. Brown and William H. Bartels) and Robert O. Aders to fill three of the five remaining vacancies on the PIA Board.